 Des Moines University gratefully acknowledges the alumni associations of each college for the gift of white coats to each class.

 Grad Images will photograph each student during the ceremony.
-Proofs will be sent to student’s preferred address on file in the Registrar’s Office so they have the option to select and order photos.
+Proofs will be sent to student’s DMU email address so they have the option to select and order photos.
 Additional photos may be viewed and order directly on the photographer’s site at www.gradimages.com.
 Students are under no obligation to purchase any photos.

 Support the White Coat Program